-Now, if you’re still reading and interested to know more about me, here’s the short version of my life story.
+If you’re still reading and interested to know a bit more about me, here’s the short version of my life story.

-I grew up in a traditional family environment with a mom that stayed home and a dad that went to work.
+I grew up in a traditional family environment with a mom who stayed home and a dad who went to work.
 My mom has a college degree and encouraged me to get one too.
-After haggling over the details with my dad for a week or so, he convinced me to major in business (instead of fashion like I had in mind).
+After haggling over the details with my dad for a week or so, he convinced me to major in business (instead of fashion or theater like I had in mind).
 I’m so glad I eventually listened.
 Since graduating with a bachelor’s degree in business, I’ve worked for three different start-up companies.
 I’ve also worked as a freelance interpreter (American Sign Language) in several states across the country.
 I’ve lived on the East Coast in Delaware, New Hampshire, Maryland, and Virginia.
 I’ve lived on the West Coast in California.
 I’ve lived in Indiana, Idaho, and Utah.
 And all of that was before I started living internationally.

 Together with my husband, we started living overseas as Peace Corps volunteers to Romania.
-Then, my husband got a job working for the foreign service through the Agency for International Development.
+Then, my husband got a job working for the foreign service through the Agency for International Development (USAID).
 We have lived in Colombia, Kazakhstan, and Indonesia through his job with USAID.
-My husband also did a tour in Afghanistan, as a civilian.
-Living overseas has given me a lot of interesting perspective on our nation, government, and American culture.
+My husband also did a tour in Afghanistan as a civilian.
+Living overseas has given me an perspective on our nation, government, and American culture.
 It’s also given me a chance to learn Romanian, Spanish, Russian, and Indonesian.

 I hope you enjoy reading and learning along with me as I make an effort to understand and participate better in politics.
 I realized when I started this blog that the only way to make things better is to get involved.